6 Chapter 6: z-scores and the Standard Normal Distribution

 Note that it is essentially the same formula where the appropriate symbols for mean and standard deviation have been used depending on if working with population or sample data.

 As you can see, z-scores combine information about where the distribution is located (the mean/center) with how wide the distribution is (the standard deviation/spread) to interpret a raw score (x).
 Specifically, z-scores will tell us how far the score is away from the mean in units of standard deviations and in what direction.
-Z-scores transforms raw scores into units of standard deviation above or below the mean.
+Z-scores transform raw scores into units of standard deviation above or below the mean.
 This transformation provides a reference using the standard normal distribution.
 If we are given a Z score we know where, relative to the mean, the Z score and raw score lies.

 Z-scores & the standard normal distribution